 Oxygen is often stored as a liquid – although it’s used primarily as a gas – because it’s less bulky and less expensive than storing the equivalent capacity of high-pressure gas.
 One liter of liquid oxygen is equivalent to approximately 860 liters of gaseous oxygen.
 A typical bulk storage unit is filled with approximately 40 liters of liquid oxygen.
-This may last up to 10 days at a flow rate of 2 liters per minute.
+This may be more than 11 days at a flow rate of 2 liters per minute.
 When you’re at home, you can use the stationary unit as your primary oxygen source.
 Depending upon your flow rate, your oxygen supply company will routinely refill the stationary storage unit every 1 to 2 weeks.

 Understanding the Portable Container

 The portable carrying container can be refilled from the large storage unit whenever necessary.
 When full, the portable unit typically weighs between 6 and 11 pounds and provides approximately 1,025 liters of gaseous oxygen.
 When you’re at home and out of reach of your stationary unit, you exercise or perform activities outside the home, you can fill the portable system and be free to go wherever you choose.
 Because oxygen in its liquid state takes up less space and can be stored at much lower pressures than when in its gaseous state, the portable unit carries more oxygen and is much lighter than a standard oxygen gas cylinder.